boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    between customer sites and provider networks is commonly refered to as the "hand-off".

    More details about the mapping between 3GPP and RFC XXXX Network Slices is provided in {{?I-D.ietf-teas-5g-network-slice-application}}.
+   That document includes additional methods for mapping 5G slices to TN slices (e.g., source UDP port number), but these methods are not reproduced here because of the intrinsic shortcomings of these methods.

 ##  VLAN Hand-off {#sec-vlan-handoff}